clojurewerkz/monger.docs/articles/faq.md

 </pre>

 With the `SAFE` write concern, it takes roughly 0.5 second to insert 100,000 documents after JVM warm-up with Clojure 1.3.0.
+While these are certainly not scientific numbers (and latency distribution is not provided), they can serve as a decent ball part figure: Monger has extremely low overhead over the MongoDB Java driver and you can expect it to process hundreds to tens of thousands of documents per second, depending on the workload.

+## Tell Us What You Think!

+Please take a moment to tell us what you think about this guide on Twitter or the [Monger mailing list](https://groups.google.com/forum/#!forum/clojure-mongodb)

+Let us know what was unclear or what has not been covered.
+Maybe you do not like the guide style or grammar or discover spelling mistakes.
+Reader feedback is key to making the documentation better.